AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 First, understand the basic usage method, which is to input the type of search resource and keywords to obtain search results.
 You only need to simply pass the `query` field and specify the corresponding model.

-For example, to find information about "apple inc," we can fill in the corresponding content on the interface, as shown in the image:
+For example, to find information about "apple inc", we can fill in the corresponding content on the interface, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/lnqiye.png" width="500" class="m-auto"></p>

-Here, we can see that we have set the Request Headers, including:
+Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, here filled in as `application/json`, which is JSON format.
-- `authorization`: the key for calling the API, which can be directly selected after application.
+- `authorization`: the key to call the API, which can be directly selected after application.

 Additionally, the Request Body is set, including:

-- `type`: the type of search resource, currently supporting only six types, with the default being `search`.
+- `type`: the type of search resource, currently only six types are supported, with the default being `search`.
 - `query`: the search keyword.
 - `country`: the country where the search results are located, with the default being the United States (US).
 - `language`: the language of the search results, with the default being English (en).
 - `range`: the time range for the search results, with the default being unlimited.
-- `number`: the page size for the search results, with the default being 10.
+- `number`: the page size of the search results, with the default being 10.
-- `page`: the page number for the search results, with the default being 1.
+- `page`: the page number of the search results, with the default being 1.

 After selection, you can find that the corresponding code is also generated on the right side, as shown in the image: